Change VM Properties

 vCPU priority is the priority given to each of the VM’s vCPUs during host CPU scheduling, relative to all of the other VMs running on the same host server.
 To adjust the vCPU priority for the VM, move the vCPU slider.

-The XenServer templates provide typical VM configurations and set reasonable defaults for the memory, based on the type of guest operating system.
+The Citrix Hypervisor templates provide typical VM configurations and set reasonable defaults for the memory, based on the type of guest operating system.
 You should also take into account the following considerations when deciding how much memory you give to a VM:

 - The kinds of applications that will run on the VM.